-For the quarter and year-to-date, we recorded income tax provisions of \$5.1 million and \$9.8 million, respectively, reflecting an estimated effective tax rate of 41% for both periods.
-For the quarter and year-to-date, of the comparable periods of the prior year, we recorded provisions for income taxes of \$0.6 million and \$1.0 million, respectively, related primarily to the effect of changes in our deferred taxes and the related effect of maintaining a full valuation allowance against certain of our deferred tax assets as of June 25, 2014.
-During the quarter ended September 24, 2014, after evaluating all of the positive and negative evidence, including our continued profitability and the reduction in interest expense resulting from the 2013 Refinancing and from our completed IPO and the resultant payoff of the Second Lien Term Loan, we concluded that it was more likely than not that our net deferred tax assets would be recovered, and we released our valuation allowance.
+For the quarter and year-to-date, we recorded income tax provisions of \$6.5 million and \$16.3 million, respectively.
+The quarter and year-to-date tax provisions include a \$1.9 million valuation allowance against our deferred tax asset resulting from certain tax credits that may not be realizable prior to the time the credits expire.
+For the quarter and year-to-date, of the comparable periods of the prior year, we recorded income tax benefits of \$61.4 million and \$60.4 million, respectively.
+During the quarter ended September 24, 2014, after evaluating all of the positive and negative evidence, including our continued profitability and the reduction in interest expense resulting from the 2013 Refinancing and from our completed IPO and the resultant payoff of the Second Lien Term Loan, we concluded that it was more likely than not that our net deferred tax assets would be realized.
+As a result, in the third quarter of 2014, we released our valuation allowance of approximately \$65 million.
+In addition, in the third quarter of 2014, we applied for various tax credits that resulted in \$5.4 million of additional deferred tax assets and tax benefits.